BillJr99/Ursinus-CS173/_pages/Activities/activity-escapechars.md

 info:
   goals:
-    - To identify the use of escape characters
+    - To identify the major components of a Java program, including a method and a class
-	- To specify the manner in which escape characters are invoked
+    - To explain that binary data uses &quot;bits&quot; of <code>1&apos;s</code> and <code>0&apos;s</code> to represent data of various types, both numeric and textual
-	- To apply escape characters where needed
+    - To identify primitive data structures and their uses
   models:
     - title: "Hello World"
       model: |